rdfostrich/article-jws2018-ostrich/content/related-work.md

 6 aggregated indexes (SP, SO, PS, PO, OS, and OP) and 3 one-valued indexes (S, P, and O).
 A dictionary is used to compress common triple components.
-When evaluating SPARQL queries, the optimal indexes can be selected based on the query's triple patterns.
+When evaluating SPARQL queries, optimal indexes can be selected based on the query's triple patterns.
 Furthermore, the store allows update operations.
 In our storage approach, we will reuse the concept of multiple indexes and encoding triple components in a dictionary.